Skip to main content

 Female threadworms lay an average of 11,000 tiny eggs, which are invisible to the naked eye.
 She lays these eggs outside the anus, or, in girls, around the vagina and urethra.
 Eggs are usually laid at night whilst the child sleeps.
 The eggs are accompanied by an irritant mucus, which causes intense pruritus and scratching.
 The eggs get on to the hands and from there to the mouth to re-infect.

-Eggs must be swallowed and exposed to digestive juices in the upper intestinal tract.
+Eggs are swallowed and exposed to digestive juices in the upper intestinal tract.
 Infection or re-infection can occur by directly swallowing, or by inhaling and then swallowing, the eggs.
 Occasionally, infection may occur when the eggs hatch on the mucosa and the larvae migrate back up the rectum.

 Following ingestion of the eggs, the larvae hatch in the small intestine and establish themselves in the colon, reaching maturity in approximately two weeks.
 Adult worms live for up to six weeks.